-1.1.1 The requirements of the Rules for the Classification and Construction of Chemical Tankers1 apply to specially constructed or converted ships, irrespective of gross tonnage and propulsion power, intended for carriage of dangerous chemicals in bulk.
+1.1.1 The requirements of the Rules for the Classification and Construction of Chemical Tankers are considered to be compliant with the provisions of the International Code for the Construction and Equipment of Ships Carrying Dangerous Chemicals in Bulk (hereinafter referred to as "IBC Code") with relevant amendments thereto and apply to specially constructed or converted ships, irrespective of gross tonnage and propulsion power, intended for carriage of dangerous chemicals in bulk specified in Part XI "Summary of Technical Requirements" of these Rules (refer also to Chapter 17 of the IBC Code and the agreed additions given in IMO MEPC.2/Circ.xx List 1).

-The requirements of the Rules for the Equipment of Sea-Going Ships, the Rules for the Cargo-Handling Gear of Sea-Going Ships, the Load Line Rules for Sea-Going Ships and the Rules for the Prevention of Pollution from Ships fully apply to the chemical tankers.
-The requirements of General Regulations for the Classification and Other Activity, as well as the Rules for the Classification and Construction of Sea-Going Ships2 apply to the chemical tankers to the extent, specified in the text of the present Rules.
+The requirements of the Rules for the Equipment of Sea-Going Ships, the Rules for the Cargo-Handling Gear of Sea-Going Ships, the Load Line Rules for Sea-Going Ships fully apply to the chemical tankers.

+The requirements of General Regulations for the Classification and Other Activity, as well as the Rules for the Classification and Construction of Sea-Going Ships apply also to the chemical tankers, unless specified otherwise in the text of these Rules, and shall be appropriately met if they do not conflict with the provisions of these Rules.